bachelor-2014/report/v2/porting.md

 would fixes some of the issues faced in our solution:

-* A new approach to performing heavy calculations could be to do something similar to the old Splotbot and have the user's computer perform the heavy calculations.
-While this would lift some of the heavy duties off of the BBB it would be at the cost of having experiments run entirely by the BBB, requiring the user to be connected until the experiments completion.
+* A new approach to performing heavy calculations could be to do something similar to the old Splotbot and have the user's computer perform do some of the work.
+  While this would lift some of the heavy duties off of the BBB it would be at the cost of having experiments not run entirely by the BBB, requiring the user to be connected until the experiments completion.
 It would introduce additional complexities in the architecture.
 * One BBB might not be enough for doing all of the calculations, so a solution